p-ja/acme-fitness-store/lab-guide/Getting-started.md

    ![](Images/azure-portal.png "Lab Environment")

-1. On the **Sign into Microsoft Azure** tab you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab you will see a login screen, enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

    ![](Images/image7.png "Enter Email")